 - 30-day Visa, single entry (20 OMR)

-European Countries (list 1)
+European Countries (Group 1)

 Andorra, Austria, Belgium, Britain, Bulgaria, Croatia, Czech Rep., Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedon, Malta, Moldova, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Vatican, Cyprus

-South American Countries (list 1)
+South American Countries (Group 1)

 Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Suriname, Uruguay, Venezuela

-Other Countries and Regions (list 1)
+Other Countries and Regions (Group 1)

 Australia, Brunei, Canada, French Guiana, Hong Kong, Indonesia, Japan, Lebanon, Malaysia, New Zealand, Seychelles, Singapore, South Africa, South Korea, Taiwan, Thailand, Turkey, United States of America

-Visas for Countries Outside of List 1
+Visas for Countries Outside of Group 1

 Tourists with GCC Residency

-Entering with an Israeli stamp in your passport is no problem, thanks to Oman’s level of tolerance.
+Entering with an Israeli stamp in your passport is no problem, thanks to Oman’s high level of tolerance.

 Visiting a muslim country requires an extra level of respect and understanding.
-For the most part this respect and understanding is reciprocal, but not always.
+For the most part, this respect and understanding is reciprocal, but not always.
 Certain items you may wish to bring into the sultanate may be banned due to modesty or security concerns.
 Here is a detailed list of banned items to make your entry more smooth and respectful:

 - Guns and ammo (sorry Yanks)